berak/mali_tiles/readme.md

-some (quite fruitless attempts) to spot houses on satelite imagery in mali, in the hope to help OSM mappers.
+ongoing attempts to spot houses on satelite imagery in mali, in the hope to help OSM mappers.

+* tms2quad.py
+  script to convert quadid's to x,y,zoom and back, (thanks, povaddict!)

 * main.cpp
   given zoomlevel, x, y, and patchcount, download patchcount*patchcount tiles